dotnet/docs-maui/docs/user-interface/graphics/paint/image.md

 ---
 title: ".NET MAUI Graphics: Image paint"
-description: "The .NET MAUI ImagePaint class paints an area with an image." ms.date: 07/22/2021
+description: "The .NET MAUI graphics library includes an ImagePaint class, that paints a graphical object with an image." ms.date: 07/22/2021
 ---